kytk/tame-q/README.md

     │   └── ID003_t1w.nii.gz
     └── license.txt
     ```
-    You can run thame-q as follows:
+    You can run tame-q as follows:
     ```bash
     cd /home/brain/share/data
+    tq-all.sh
+    ```
+- We provide sample data for testing (located in /home/brain/Sample).
+In a virtual environment, you can run the following to test with the sample data:
+    ```bash
+    cd /home/brain/Sample
     tq-all.sh
     ```

 ## License
 This project is licensed under the GNU General Public License v3.0.
 See the LICENSE file for details.